gia-w-chai/health_study/README.md

 The analysis is carried out in a Jupyter Notebook and covers:

 - descriptive statistics for selected health variables,
-- visualisations to explore distributions and relationships,
+- visualisations to explore distributions and group differences,
-- a simple simulation related to the case,
+- a simple simulation based on the observed disease probability,
-- a confidence interval for a chosen parameter,
+- 95% confidence intervals for mean systolic blood pressure using both a normal approximation and a bootstrap method,
-- one hypothesis test with an interpretation in plain language.
+- a hypothesis test comparing smokers and non-smokers, with an interpretation in plain language,
+- a small simulation study to estimate the power of the hypothesis test.

 All work is done in Python as part of an individual assignment in an introductory data analysis course.